The Best Coffee Crème Brûlée | 6 Ingredients

 - Divide the custard between four ramekins.
 Then, place the ramekins on a sheet pan.

 - Pour the boiling water on the pan around the ramekins.
 Then, bake the crème brûlée until it’s set.
-Cool the custards completely.
+Cool the custards completely, at least 2 hours.

 It’s very important that you don’t over-cook the espresso crème brûlée!
 It’s the difference between rich, smooth custard and overly-thick, rubbery custard.
 The crème brûlée is done when it’s set but still a bit jiggly.